aboyoun/BiocDuckDB/README.md

 ##                15.8                19.7                15.0                21.4
 ```

-We can now create a `SummarizedExperiment` consisting of a `ParquetDataFrame`, let's say in the `colData`:
+We can now create a `SummarizedExperiment` consisting of a `DuckDBDataFrame`, let's say in the `colData`:

 ```r
 library(SummarizedExperiment)